Interracial marriage in the United States: Native American and Black

 In the United States, interracial unions between Native Americans and African Americans have also existed throughout the 16th through early 20th century resulting in some African Americans having Native American heritage.

-Throughout American history, there has been frequent mixing between Native Americans and black Africans.
+Throughout American history, there has been frequent mixing between Native Americans and Africans.
 When Native Americans invaded the European colony of Jamestown, Virginia in 1622, they killed the Europeans but took the African slaves as captives, gradually integrating them.
 Interracial relationships occurred between African Americans and members of other tribes along coastal states.
 During the transitional period of Africans becoming the primary race enslaved, Native Americans were sometimes enslaved with them.
 Africans and Native Americans worked together, some even intermarried and had mixed children.
-The relationship between Africans and Native-Americans was seen as a threat to Europeans and European-Americans, who actively tried to divide Native-Americans and Africans and put them against each other.
+The relationship between Africans and Native Americans was seen as a threat to Europeans and European Americans, who actively tried to divide Native Americans and Africans and put them against each other.

-During the 18th Century, some Native American women turned to freed or runaway African men due to a major decline in the male population in Native American villages.
+During the 18th century, some Native American women turned to freed or runaway African men due to a major decline in the male population in Native American villages.
 At the same time, the early slave population in America was disproportionately male.
 Records show that some Native American women bought African men as slaves.
 Unknown to European sellers, the women freed and married the men into their tribe.

 Some African men chose Native American women as their partners because their children would be free, as the child's status followed that of the mother.
 The men could marry into some of the matrilineal tribes and be accepted, as their children were still considered to belong to the mother's people.
 As European expansion increased in the Southeast, African and Native American marriages became more numerous.

 Public opinion

 Historically, interracial marriage in the United States was subject to great public opposition (often a taboo), especially among whites.
 According to opinion polls, by 1986 only one third of Americans approved of interracial marriage in general.
 In contrast, in 2011, the vast majority of Americans approved of marriages between different races in general, while just 20 years earlier, in 1991, less than half approved.

 It was only in 1994 when more than half of Americans approved of such marriages in general.
 The approval/disapproval rate differs between demographic groups (for example by race, gender, age, and socioeconomic and marital status).

 A 2018 YouGov/Economist poll found that 17% of Americans oppose interracial marriage; with 19% of "other" ethnic groups, 18% of blacks, 17% of whites, and 15% of Hispanics opposing.

 Attitudes towards interracial marriage can vary depending upon the race of the union and the person judging them.

+A 2011 poll, found that 46% of Mississippi Republicans polled said they think interracial marriage should be illegal.
+A further 14% were not sure.